Academic Excellence Scholarship Program

-- Success in Honors or Advanced Placement Course Work, or dual credit courses
+- Success Advanced Placement, IB, or dual credit courses

 - Extracurricular and other leadership activities

 - National Merit status, National Achievement Scholarship Program recognition, and National Hispanic Recognition Awards Program honors

 No specific achievement in any category of the AES award factors will guarantee a scholarship.
-The AES Program will examine each student's record in its entirety and additional considerations are made based on the rigor of the courses taken in high school.
+The AES Program will examine each student's record in its entirety.

 The quality of our incoming freshman applicant pool also affects your chances of a scholarship.
-For the past few years, the quality of our entering class as measured by SAT scores and high school GPAs has increased significantly.
+For the past few years, the quality of our entering class as measured by SAT and ACT scores has increased significantly.
 This has made our scholarships increasingly competitive.

-The following are the average SAT/ACT scores for students who were offered an AES award in Fall 2013:
+The following are the average SAT/ACT scores for students who were offered an AES award in Fall 2013 and Fall 2014: